OpenClassrooms-Student-Center/ScaleUpYourCodeWithJavaConcurrencyA/README.md

 These are both based on open data exports, but have been augmented for this exercise.

-You'll also find cool-planets.csv and hot-planets.csv which you can use to slice your data further.
+You'll also find the following files which you can use to slice into your data:
+* cool-planets.csv - just those planets below 288 Kelvins.
+* hot-planets.csv - just those planets above 288 Kelvins.